KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/add-coin-to-atomicdex-desktop.md

 This is the easy bit!
 Just add a key/value entry with the coins ticker as key and a [hex color](https://www.color-hex.com/) as the value.
 Make sure the color you choose has good contrast against the lite and dark theme backgrounds.

-By default, Network tokens will use the [same color](https://github.com/KomodoPlatform/atomicDEX-Desktop/blob/dev/atomic_defi_design/Dex/Constants/Style.qml#L241) as thier parent chain.
+By default, Network tokens will use the [same color](https://github.com/KomodoPlatform/atomicDEX-Desktop/blob/dev/atomic_defi_design/Dex/Constants/Style.qml#L241) as their parent chain.
 For example, a QRC-20 token will use the same hex color as QTUM.

 ## Upload a Coin Icon

 Generally the best quality icon image would be sourced directly from the project developing the coin.
 Alternatively, it could be sourced from a 3rd party such as [http://cryptoicons.co/](http://cryptoicons.co/), a block explorer, [CoinPaprika](https://coinpaprika.com), [CoinGecko](https://www.coingecko.com), or [Nomics](https://nomics.com)

-If you have [created a new smart chain]() and need a designer to help with creating an icon, there is much talent within the [Komodian community](https://discord.gg/53dxfFWj3x)
+If you have [created a new smart chain](../smart-chains/smart-chain-tutorials/create-a-default-smart-chain.html) and need a designer to help with creating an icon, there is much talent within the [Komodian community](https://discord.gg/53dxfFWj3x)

 ## Update qml.qrc